linux-china/dotenvx-rs/README.md

 - Easy integration for Rust CLIs to load encrypted .env files
 - No ext sub command

+### Migrated to dotenvx CLI

+If you have .env files already, you just run `dotenvx init`, and dotenvx CLI will create `.env.keys` file and update .env file with new public key.

 # FAQ

 ### What is profile?